 - Age—the older you get the more likely you will develop high blood pressure

-- Chronic kidney disease—people with chronic kidney disease are at a greater risk for high blood pressure
+- Chronic kidney disease—people with chronic kidney disease are at a greater risk for developing high blood pressure

 - An unhealthy diet that is also high in sodium